 Interfaith Outreach is deeply grateful to all community members who raised their voices in support of this important development.
 In particular, Interfaith partners, Outreach Development Corporation, and Wayzata Community Church and many others contributed funds to help make this development come to life.

-Construction on the building could be completed as early as Summer 2022, with residents moving in shortly after.
+Construction on the building is complete and residents are now moving in.
 Visit Beacon’s website.